George Balanchine: Death

-In his last years, Balanchine had angina pectoris and underwent heart bypass surgery.
+In his last years, Balanchine suffered from angina pectoris and underwent heart bypass surgery.

 After years of illness, Balanchine died on April 30, 1983, aged 79, in Manhattan from Creutzfeldt–Jakob disease.
 This was diagnosed only after his death.
 He first showed symptoms during 1978 when he began losing his balance while dancing.
 As the disease progressed, his equilibrium, eyesight, and hearing deteriorated.
 By 1982, he was incapacitated.

 The night of his death, the company went on with its scheduled performance, which included Divertimento No. 15 and Symphony in C at Lincoln Center.

 Clement Crisp, one of the many writers who eulogized Balanchine, assessed his contribution: "It is hard to think of the ballet world without the colossal presence of George Balanchine ..."
 In his lifetime he created 465 works.
 Balanchine extended the traditions of classical ballet.
 His choreography remains the same to the present day and the School of American Ballet still uses his teaching technique.
 As one of the 20th century's best-known choreographers, his style and vision of ballet is interesting to many generations of choreographers.

 Having kept his faith, he had a Russian Orthodox funeral.
 He was interred at the Oakland Cemetery at Sag Harbor, Suffolk County, New York.
 Alexandra Danilova was also later interred here.